andersdreyer/homeassistant_electrolux/README.md

-# Home Assistant Electrolux Care Integration (Not Official - Community Integration)
+# Home Assistant Electrolux Care Community Integration

 ## ⚠️ PLEASE NOTE:
 This is a fork of the original integration made by Mauro Midolo.
 The original integration was taken down due to fear of financial repercussions.